Moments of generalized fractional polynomial processes: Fractional polynomial processes

 for all $p\in\cP_k$ and $x\in S$.
 Plugging in the monomial $\vec{p}=e_i$ yields

 and hence

 Since $X$ is polynomial we get

 where in the last equality we used that $v^\top A=0$ for all $t\geq0$.
-Similarly, \Cref{cor:moment formula for time changed pol processes} gives
+Similarly, \Cref{cor:moment formula for time-changed pol processes} gives

-\end{proof} To introduce a formula for cross-moments in equilibrium we recall that $\mul$, as defined in \cref{def:mul vector}, assigns to two polynomials the vector representation of their product. \begin{lem} The map $\mul$ is symmetric and bilinear. \end{lem} \begin{proof} Recall from \cref{def:mul} that $\mul$ is the coordinate representation of the map

-The map $\mull$ is clearly symmetric and bilinear, hence also $\mul$. \end{proof} What follows is an auxiliary Lemma which allows us to determine the distribution of matrix scaled increments of $L_t$ in terms of Mittag Leffler functions. \begin{lem} Let $L_t$, $t\geq0$, be the inverse of an $\alpha$-stable subordinator, $\alpha\in(0,1)$.
+\end{proof} What follows is an auxiliary Lemma which allows us to determine the distribution of matrix scaled increments of $L_t$ in terms of Mittag Leffler functions. \begin{lem} Let $L_t$, $t\geq0$, be the inverse of an $\alpha$-stable subordinator, $\alpha\in(0,1)$.
 Let $A$ be a zero-stable matrix, fix $s,t\geq0$, and let $F_{s,t}$ denote the cumulative distribution function (cdf) of $L_{t+s}-L_t$.
 Then the Laplace transform $\hat F_{s,t}$ is defined on the spectrum of $-A$ and given by

 where $E_{\alpha}(\cdot)$, for $\alpha>0$, is the Mittag Leffler function defined in \cref{def:mittag leffler function}. \end{lem} \begin{proof} For arbitrary $\lambda>0$ we can write

 where we used the fact that $L_{t+s}>L_t$ a.s.
 Moreover, in \cite[Theorem 3.1]{Leonenko13} the authors prove the identity